-Has your client actually left the UK?
+Did your client actually leave the UK?

 HM Revenue & Customs!